ayrosero/FSE-Master-Project/README.md

 KeyboardTester3Sensors.m -- Has *some* sensor code. **WORK IN PROGRESS!!!** Check the files in Canvas for how to collect data from sensors.

 FirstTry.m -- First official no-manual controls attempt. **WORK IN PROGRESS!!!**
+SecondTry.m -- Second official update.
+Has some code for the color sensors and touch sensor, but no distance sensor yet. **WIP!!!**

 ## PDFs key:
 Personal Machine Software Install-1.pdf -- This is for downloading the required software.
 Look at this first.